NSS POLITICAL ACTION NETWORK ALERT:

 Oklahoma Space Alliance is the central Oklahoma Chapter of the National Space Society, one of the largest space advocacy groups in the country, and has existed for more than 20 years.
-Our own group is small, and we are interested in increasing our membership.
 Our purposes include promoting the exploration and development of space, educating the public to current events in space and the usefulness of an active space program, all with the intent of promoting a space-faring civilization.

 Oklahoma Space Alliance hosted the 23rd Annual International Space Development Conference on May 27-31, 2004.
 We previously hosted three Regional Space Development Conferences, assisted with earlier ISDCs, put displays in malls, hosted lectures, sponsored television interviews, hosted viewing nights, worked with other space-oriented groups and maintained local contact with the Oklahoma Space Industry Development Authority.